 - Call for free advice and to start a claim.

-In this guide, we reveal everything you need to know about country and city bus accident settlements.
+In this guide to claiming bus accident compensation, we reveal everything you need to know about country and city bus accident settlements.
 This includes information on making a claim, the different types of bus accident claims, average compensation payout amounts, what you can claim for, and much more.
 Read on to find out more, and do not hesitate to get in touch if you have any questions.

 A bus accident injury is any type of injury that has been sustained while travelling on a bus or getting on or off a bus.
 The most obvious cases involve bus crashes.
 However, there are many other types of bus accidents and injuries that could occur.
 For example, you may suffer an injury due to slipping on a spillage on the bus.
 No matter what has happened, so long as the accident was not your fault, we can secure bus compensation for you.

-If you have been involved in a bus crash or any type of bus accident that has resulted in an injury, it is important to take the necessary steps to gather evidence for your claim.
+If you have been involved in a bus crash or any type of bus accident that has resulted in an injury.
+To give yourself the best chance of securing the bus accident compensation that you deserve, it is important to take the necessary steps to gather evidence for your claim.
 This includes the following:

 - Take photographs – If applicable, take photographs of your injuries, as well as of the scene.